The Beginning

 has done just that and so much more.
 The garden has even helped our staff better understand

-the Department’s overall mission by providing a bird’s eye view into effective inmate
+the Department’s overall mission by providing a bird’s eye view into effective incarcerated

-rehabilitation.
-The garden is viewed as a trope, akin to real-world applications of
+participant rehabilitation.
+The garden is viewed as a trope, akin to real-world applications

-the old adage, ‘You get out of the world what you put into it.’
-I am grateful to the
+of the old adage, ‘You get out of the world what you put into it.’
+I am grateful to

 life lesson, and for reigniting a fire in my own life to better serve our community.”